 Information and communications technology (ICT)

 In December 2018, the General Assembly established two processes to discuss the issue of security in the ICT-environment during the period of 2019-2021: an Open-ended Working Group (OEWG), and a new Group of Governmental Experts (GGE).
+The OEWG completed work in March 2021, and the GGE will have its final substantive session at the end of May 2021.

-Since 2004, five UN GGEs have studied the threats posed by the use of ICTS in the context of international security and how these threats should be addressed.
+Since 2004, six UN GGEs have studied the threats posed by the use of ICTS in the context of international security and how these threats should be addressed.
 These GGEs were mandated by resolutions adopted in the UNGA First Committee and reported their findings back to the UN membership.
 Their work largely focused on articulation of behavioural norms for states in cyber space but also considered how international law applies in the use of ICTs, confidence building measures, and capacity building.

 Three Groups greed on substantive reports with conclusions and recommendations that were later adopted by all UN Member States.
 The report of the 2012-2013 Group was welcomed for its breakthrough statement that international law is applicable to cyberspace, although it was simultaneously tempered by a reaffirmation of state sovereignty in the conduct of ICT-related activities, and protection of infrastructure.